blockchain-certificates/cert-issuer/README.md

     sudo docker run -it -p 80:80 bc/cert-issuer:1.0
     ```

+    to create a named volume to persist the blockchain state across the container lifespan:

+    ```
+    sudo docker run -it -v cert-issuer:/root/.bitcoin -p 80:80 bc/cert-issuer:1.0
+    ```

 ## Create issuing address

 __Important__: this is a simplification to avoid using a USB, which needs to be inserted and removed during the